kshaffer/courses/mt4-unit3.md

 The quizzes will give you an opportunity to pass all seven of the *analytical concepts* before the end of the unit.
 The final paper/project will evaluate all eleven objectives, giving you a final opportunity, if necessary, to demonstrate mastery of the analytical concepts, and giving you a *single* opportunity to assess the writing skills.
 (There will be a reassessment opportunity during finals week, per the syllabus.)
 More details about the final project will be announced during week 13 or 14 of the semester.

-Your unit grade will take into account only your mark for the *most recent quiz* that covered a given concept.
-If you do not take a quiz, your marks from the previous quiz will be taken.
-(So, for example, if you pass all categories before the last quiz, you can skip that quiz.
-Likewise, if you miss the first quiz for a set of concepts, you can "make it up" by taking the next quiz.)
+Your unit grade will take into account only your mark for the *most recent assessment* that covered a given concept.

 Unit letter grades will be determined by the number of concepts you have passed (on quizzes and the final project) by the unit deadline: